 Punctual and regular attendance is essential for the successful completion of courses at Nipissing University.
 According to the Academic Policies and Regulations of the institution, absenteeism should not exceed 20% of classes, or the student may be excluded from writing the final examination.
 Faculty have the right to establish attendance requirements and these are specific to each course and included in the course syllabus.
 The number of allowable absences depends on the interactive or participatory nature of the course, lab or practicum, and/or is based on department or program rules.

-- A student with a disability who feels that he/she will have difficulty attending classes due to disability-related reasons must provide documentation from a qualified healthcare professional indicating the need for this accommodation to SAS.
+- A student with a disability who feels that they will have difficulty attending classes due to disability-related reasons must provide documentation from a qualified healthcare professional indicating attendance as a functional limitation related to their disability.
 Students should consider their disability-related symptoms when scheduling classes, when possible. (e.g. scheduling of classes in the afternoon if symptoms present mostly in the mornings, choosing online courses, etc).

-- The student will speak with each of his/her faculty within the first two weeks of each semester or as soon as the condition is known, to discuss his/her situation and to clarify the class attendance policy with regard to meeting course requirements.
+- The student will speak with each of their faculty within the first two weeks of each semester or as soon as the condition is known, to discuss their situation and to clarify the class attendance policy, including attendance/participation marks, and with regard to meeting course requirements.
+Please note that the student is not required to disclose specific disability-related information.

-- The student is responsible for contacting the faculty member and Accessibility Consultant as soon as possible when a disability-related absence will occur/has occurred and, as necessary, inform the faculty member when the student will return to class.
+- The student is responsible for emailing the faculty member and Accessibility Consultant as soon as possible each time a disability-related absence will occur/has occurred and, as necessary, inform the faculty member when the student will return to class.
 If the student is unable to contact faculty (hospitalization, etc), the Accessibility Consultant may contact faculty on a student’s behalf.
 NOTE - The student is responsible for adhering to all scheduled deadlines for class assignments and tests.
-If the student has missed a deadline due to a disability-related absence, the student, as soon as he/she is able, should contact the faculty to discuss the possibility of making up missed work.
+If the student has missed a deadline due to a disability-related absence, the student, as soon as they are able, should contact the faculty to discuss the possibility of submitting the work.
 Request for accommodation must be timely and reasonable.
+Additional medical documentation will be requested in the event of a missed test.

 - If at any point during the semester, the faculty member believes that the student’s absences from class jeopardize academic integrity or conflict with the essential requirements, the faculty member should contact the student’s Accessibility Consultant.